robweber/qr-code-movie-scanner/README.md

 ## Background

+This project was just a fun way to tie a physical DVD movie collection together with a digital media player.
+Like a lot of people I make backups of my physical DVDs so I can play them on demand via media center software.
+In my case I use [Kodi](https://kodi.tv).
+Using this QR Code generator/scanner I can print QR codes for all the physical cases that will play back the digital file when scanned.

+For a full write up of how this project was concieved and created there is more information on my [Github.io site](https://robweber.github.io/smarthome/coding/qr_code_media_player/).

 ## Install

 Before installation this assumes you have a working Apache with PHP web server up and running.
 This was tested on Linux but in theory any OS that can meet the requirements would work.
 Additionally for the Kodi integration to work you'll have to have [enabled web server access](https://kodi.wiki/view/Settings/Services/Control#Allow_remote_control_via_HTTP) on your Kodi device.